 Key Mid-Century Modern Influencers:

 One of the most iconic designs attributed to the mid-century modern era is the Eames chair.
 Released in 1956, the chair was made of plywood, rosewood veneer and leather.
-It took brothers Charles and Ray years to perfect the design which is still being produced some 60+ years later.
+It took the husband-and-wife duo, Charles and Ray years to perfect the design which is still being produced some 60+ years later.

 Despite becoming known as an influential interior designer, Paulin was at heart a furniture designer.
 He was fascinated in the relationship between the body and furniture and interior design became a channel for this passion.
 His work with the Mobilier National and manufacturer Artifort saw him develop materials and techniques which would revolutionise furniture design forever.
 His ergonomic designs were often single pieces which were created to be comfortable and beautiful.